thunderhoser/StormLabeler/README.md

 ## Download and Installation

-Run the following commands in a Unix terminal, where `PYTHON_EXE_NAME` is the path to your Python executable.
-For example, my Python executable is at `/home/thunderhoser/anaconda3/bin/python3.6`, so my install command is `/home/thunderhoser/anaconda3/bin/python3.6 setup.py install`.
-To use your default Python installation, just type `python setup.py install`.
+Run the following commands in a Unix terminal.

 `git clone https://github.com/thunderhoser/StormLabeler.git` <br/>
 `cd stormlabeler` <br/>
-`${PYTHON_EXE_NAME} setup.py install` <br/>
+`python setup.py install` <br/>

 This should install StormLabeler and all the packages on which it depends.